ksu-cc-410-fall2021/final-project-MUM2001/README.md

 Computer Response:

 Regardless of the players actions, the computer will make an automatic response.
-It will trigger an attack of their own if they have stamina left or defend, rest, if they have exhausted their stamina.
+It will trigger an attack of their own, if they have stamina left, or defend, rest, if they have exhausted their stamina.
 The calculations for these actions are the same as those initiated by the player, but with the roles reversed.